TribeMedia/loopback-example-recipes/docs/model-recipes.md

 - Auto-update: Automatically alter the table schemas based on the model definitions.

 ### Auto-migration
-Let's start with auto-migration of model definition:
+Let's start with auto-migration of model definition.
+Here's an example:

 ````javascript
     var schema_v1 =